jovotech/learn-jovo/tutorials/google-action-account-linking-auth0/README.md

 ### 2. Google Action Setup

 On the Google Assistant you have two options to enable Account Linking.
-Either you prompt the user to link their account the moment they reach a specific intent, which is done in the [Dialogflow](https://dialogflow.com/) developer console, or you decide when to ask your user to login in your own code.
+Either you prompt the user to link their account the moment they reach a specific intent, which is done in the [Dialogflow ES](https://dialogflow.cloud.google.com/) developer console, or you decide when to ask your user to login in your own code.

 #### Dialogflow